Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Fluss InterlakenFluss durch Interlaken (Foto: Seraina Zellweger)

-Day 2: Free day in Interlaken
+Day 2: Free Day in Interlaken

-Skydiving, paragliding, canyoning and jet boating are all popular activities that will get your adrenaline flowing.
+Skydiving, paragliding, canyoning, and jet boating are all popular activities that will get your adrenaline pumping.

-The Jungfrau region around Interlaken is also an excellent playground for hikers.
-The amount of trails is nearly endless and whatever your fitness level and ambitions, you’ll find something to your taste.
+The Jungfrau region around Interlaken is also a fantastic place for hikers.
+The number of hiking trails is nearly endless.
+Regardless of your fitness level and ambitions, you’ll find something that suits your taste here.

-Other places of interest in and around Interlaken are: the open-air museum Ballenberg, the chocolate workshops at Funky Chocolate Club, the two mountain lakes Blausee or Oeschinensee or the Aare Gorge.
+Other attractions in and around Interlaken include: Ballenberg Open-Air Museum, the chocolate workshop at Funky Chocolate Club, the two mountain lakes Blausee or Oeschinensee, and the Aare Gorge.
+And not to forget the charming towns and villages like Brienz, Spiez, Thun, Lauterbrunnen, or Grindelwald.

 Kuhwiese JungfrauregionKuhwiese in der Jungfrauregion (Foto: Seraina Zellweger)